Stun Gun Laws in Arizona

 Anyone in Arizona can buy or possess a stun gun without a permit.
 However, it's illegal to sell remote stun guns for consumer use in the state without meeting all of the following requirements:

-• Stun gun dealers (other than secondary sellers) must require the buyer to show government-issued identification and must keep an accurate sales record with manufacturer.
+• Stun gun dealers (other than secondary sellers) must require the buyer to show government-issued identification and must keep an accurate sales record with the manufacturer.

-• The device's electrical discharge must less than 100,000 volts and less than nine joules of energy with each pulse.
+• The device's electrical discharge must be less than 100,000 volts and less than nine joules of energy with each pulse.

 • The device must be equipped with identification numbers on all of the probes and a tracking system that disperses coded material (microdots like confetti), which can be traced to the buyer through the sales records on both the stun gun and the individual cartridges.